sergeykhbr/riscv_vhdl/README.md

     $ cd .../riscv_vhdl/debugger/makefiles
     $ make

-and run application.
-You should see something like as follow:
+Run application as follow and you should see something like on image below:

     $ cd ../linuxbuild/bin
     $ ./run_gui_sim.sh